 What Are Blocks?

 Blocks are what Gutenberg revolves around.
-All of your content will be added via a block.
-In the screenshot below, you can see a post with a number of blocks in the editor, There are a wide variety of blocks, which will mirror the content types you’re used to adding to your posts, but which give you a different way of doing it.
+All of your duplicate Gutenberg content will be added via a block.
+There are a wide variety of blocks that will mirror the types of content you tend to add to your posts but offer a different way of doing it.
 Blocks include:

 - Text blocks – paragraphs, lists, headings, code, quotes, tables